Trump campaign sues to block Pennsylvania election result | Times Leader

-The Associated Press on Saturday called the presidential contest for former Vice President Joe Biden, after determining that the remaining ballots left to be counted in Pennsylvania would not allow Trump to catch up.
+The Associated Press on Saturday called , after determining that the remaining ballots left to be counted in Pennsylvania would not allow Trump to catch up.

 But Trump’s campaign filed litigation in federal court over Pennsylvania’s presidential election, saying registered Democratic voters were treated more favorably than Republican voters.
 Trump has refused to concede.